Rasmus-Riis/PDFRecon/README.md

 # PDFRecon - PDF Forensic Analysis Tool

-PDFRecon is a graphical forensic tool designed to analyze PDF files for signs of manipulation, editing, and hidden content.
+PDFRecon is a graphical forensic tool designed to analyze PDF files for signs of manipulation and editing.
 It provides a user-friendly interface to quickly assess a large number of documents, identify suspicious files, and export findings for reporting.

 Developed for forensic investigators, analysts, and anyone needing to verify the integrity of PDF documents.